xd009642/tarpaulin/TROUBLESHOOTING.md

 out of the box.
 This guide aims to help troubleshoot a wide array of potential issues!

-On linux the default engine is ptrace so it's always worthwhile trying `--engine llvm` on Linux if a project doesn't quite work and steps aren't covered below.
+On Linux the default engine is ptrace so it's always worthwhile trying `--engine llvm` on Linux if a project doesn't quite work and steps aren't covered below.